MopsLops/PugBlocker/README.md

 ## Config.yml
 ```
+# Whether permissions should apply to operators (ops) on the server.
 applyToOps: true

+# Custom messages used in the plugin.
 messages:
   noPermission: "You do not have permission to execute this command."
   configReloaded: "PugBlocker config reloaded!"

   chatNoPermission: "You do not have permission to chat."
 ```

 ## Author
 * Mops_Lops